Technology Tales

 Those purchases have become history, just like the photographic retail chain from which they were sourced.
 These days, I am more than comfortable with making dealings over the web, but that concern about those starting out that I expressed earlier now remains.
 Seeing how that would work is set to become interesting.
 Might it limit the take-up of photography on a more serious basis?
 That is a question that could get a very interesting answer as we continue into ever more uncertain times.

-Amateur Photographer reviews…
+What Amateur Photographer recently reviewed

 19th July 2007